Education Programs at the Beechworth Historic Precinct

 Includes a choice of 3 of the following programs:

-1. Historic Courthouse, 45 minutes
+1. Kelly Trials Exhibition, 45 minutes

 2. Facilitated Burke Museum Program, 45 minutes

-3. Walking Tour, 45 minutes
+3. Gold, Fortune and Felony Walking Tour, 45 minutes

 4. Facilitated Telegraph Station Program, 45 minutes